 It can be frustrating to feel like you are logging hours in the gym without seeing the efforts manifest on your body.
 What gives?
 You may be doing it wrong, says fitness trainer and healthy chef Katy Clark , a former contestant on Food Network Star.
-She shared with us her tops tips for ramping up your workouts and see results; check out her advice below.
+She shared with us her top tips for ramping up your workouts to see results; check out her advice below.

 - Use weights: Katy believes the best results come from weight training with weights heavy enough to fatigue muscles at 10 reps.
 "Whatever weight you're bearing — if you're doing five pounds, if you're doing 10 pounds — if you're not tired by [rep] number 10, then you need to go a little bit heavier.
 If you are consistently doing that, you're going to see changes in your strength and in your muscle mass."
 An added bonus?
 "It's empowering when you are in that weight room and you're the chick rocking it," Katy says.